 11+ Thursday 25th and Friday 26th January 2018

 Please refer to the Music Scholarship brochure for further information or contact Deborah Paddock, (Music Department Secretary) on 01905 721772.

-The School follows the agreed policy and practice of the Headmasters' Conference in the award of scholarships.
-In brief, these are as follows:
+The School follows the agreed policy and practice of the Headmasters' and Headmistresses' Conference (HMC) in the award of scholarships.
+In brief, our scholarship policy is as follows:

 - No scholarship award shall exceed one third of fees in value.